Consultant Clinics

 When to see your First Contact Physio?
 Watch this video to find out more

-Tuesday 8th October 2024 at Holmfirth and Meltham
+Tuesday 7th October 2025 at Holmfirth & Meltham

 If you are unable to make all of the above clinics, we will have additional appointments available at a later date.